accountingnerd/pause-gmail-inbox/README.md

    need two properties:

     * `UNPAUSE_ON_WEEKENDS`: Valid values are 'true' and 'false' (no quotes).
-    * `UPAUSE_TIME`: Use the 24 hour clock to pick a time.
+    * `UNPAUSE_TIME`: Use the 24 hour clock to pick a time.
 If you use AM/PM, and want to unpause at 4:30pm, then set the value to 16:30.

    NOTE: You had better format things correctly.
 This is running on your account, and if you mess